Skip to main content

 Student reading textbook in lab

-(37 credits)
+(36 credits)

-The course-based track is our most flexible pathway to earning your degree.
+The capstone track is our most flexible pathway to earning your degree.
 Most students who choose this track are already employed in the applied environmental science and/or public policy field, but want to build a more competitive foundation.

 • Teaching opportunities at the community college level